A characterization of the graphs of bilinear $(d\times d)$-forms over $\mathbb{F}_2$: Locally grid graphs with hexagons as -graphs

 \section{Locally grid graphs with hexagons as $\mu$-graphs}

 In this section, we prove Theorem \ref{theo-main-1}.
-For the rest of the section, we assume that $\Gamma$ is a graph satisfying Theorem \ref{theo-main-1}, i.e., $\Gamma$ has diameter $D\geq 2$ and the following intersection numbers are well-defined:
+For the rest of the section, we assume that $\Gamma$ is a graph satisfying the hypothesis of Theorem \ref{theo-main-1}, i.e., $\Gamma$ has diameter $D\geq 2$ and the following intersection numbers are well-defined:

-for some integers $n,m$, $n\geq m\geq 3$, and, for every vertex $x\in \Gamma$, the local graph $\Gamma(x)$ is the $(n\times m)$-grid.
+for some integers $n\geq 3$, $m\geq 3$, and, for every vertex $x\in \Gamma$, the local graph $\Gamma(x)$ is the $(n\times m)$-grid.